stefanbesler/struckig/README.md

 if you would like to use a library that is implemented in a IEC 61131-3 conform language, this port of pantor/ruckig might be for you.

 ## Progress report
+*update 2021/0617: implemented cbrt since this is not available in vanilla structured text.
+The *general protection fault* exception was related to a call to SQRT(-1).
+While the C++ code seems to return NaN for this, TwinCAT instead brings this exception.
+It was a bit tricky to find, because the debugger stopped at a different location for some reason.
+Tried to run a simple trajectory with only 1 degree of freedom the calculated profile looked fine, but there is much more manual testing required and ofc. implementing the unittests from the original code.*

 *update 2021/06/16: the port is not nearly finished yet.
 While most of the code has already been "translated" to structured text, the process was ... intense - It took me like 10 hours in one sitting... it was a lot of code that I had to "translate" manually and I wasnt always as concentrated as I should have been so... there are a lot of mistakes that will cause exceptions.
 And there is one specific "general protection fault" I do not understand at the moment.
 Also, some passages still require work.
 For instance, during "translating" I did not feel like implementing a quicksort algo used in the original code.*

 - [x] Crude initial port of source code